microsoft/MixedRealityToolkit-Unity/Assets/MRTK/SDK/Features/DataBinding/Introduction_README.md

 string | Format: "file://{filePath} | Y/N | filePath is used to retrieve a streaming asset
 string | Other | No | Passed as key to derived GetObjectByKey() to retrieve matching object of type T. string | Other | Yes | Key to fetch matching theme keypath from local lookup and then retrieve themed object via auto-detect.

+An example for retrieving a themed status icon from a database containing a numeric status value:

+1. The keypath for a status icon in the database is status.sprite_index.
+2. The retrieved value for status.sprite_index is 2 which means "cancelled" status.
+3. The N=2 (ie. 3rd) entry in DataConsumerSprite lookup is set to "Status.Icons.Cancelled".
+4. This is the keypath used to retrieve a value from the "theme" data source.
+5. The value for the "Status.Icons.Cancelled" keypath is "resource://Sprites/sprite_cancelled".
+6. Auto-detect determines that it should retrieve the icon via a resource located at "Resources/Sprites/sprite_cancelled"

 ## Getting Started